hynek/structlog/docs/logging-best-practices.rst

 Finally, you can view and search them in Kibana_.

 If your log entries consist of a JSON dictionary, this is fairly easy and efficient.
-All you have to do is to tell Logstash_ the name of you timestamp field.
+All you have to do is to tell Logstash_ the name of your timestamp field.

 Graylog